 The University of Pennsylvania Police Department thoroughly investigates all persons including students reported as missing whether they reside on or off-campus.
-To report a missing person, dial 5-1-1 from a campus telephone, use one of more than 500 emergency and Bluelight telephones on campus and in the surrounding neighborhood or dial (215) 573-3333 from off-campus/cell phones.
-You also can report a missing person in person at the Division of Public Safety, 4040 Chestnut Street, which is staffed with professional personnel, 24/7.
-Additionally, you can also request assistance from an Allied Universal Security Officer or uniformed police officer on patrol or dial 9-1-1.
+To report a missing person at Wharton | San Francisco contact the San Francisco Police Department by dialing 9-1-1.
+You also can report a missing person in person at the nearest San Francisco Police Department station house, which is staffed with professional law enforcement personnel, 24/7.